shlokc9/secret-mounter/README.md

 ``` {.sourceCode .bash}
 > kubectl apply -f secret-sneaker/test/
 ```
-You can now see a new secret running in Terminal session 1.
+You can now see a new secret in Terminal session 1.

 Run the following command to check the secret in the above deployment